mosn/mosn.io/content/en/docs/quick-start/istio/index.md

 ---

 {{% pageinfo color="primary" %}}
-MOSN v1.0.0 succeeded in the BookInfo test for Istio 1.10.6.
+MOSN v1.0.0 succeeded in the Bookinfo test for Istio 1.10.6.
 For more information about the support from the latest version of Istio, see [MOSN Istio WG](https://github.com/mosn/community/blob/master/wg-istio.md).
 {{% /pageinfo %}}

 This topic covers the following content: